I Did That!: Commentary

 In January 2022, NPR's Planet Money published a commentary piece by Greg Rosalsky arguing that it would be more accurate to put a "COVID did that" sticker on a fuel pump rather than the "Biden did that" sticker because the world is struggling to overcome the effects of the COVID-19 pandemic that disrupted the supply chain part of the economy.
 The piece also acknowledged that it is legitimate to debate if Biden's 1.9 trillion dollar American Rescue Plan contributed to inflation in the US.

 Commentator Charles Hurt related this to former President Obama's 2012 comment that successful business owners "didn't build that".

 In June 2022, the CEO of the Illinois Fuel Retailers Association, Josh Sharp, said the stickers are a nuisance and even a form of vandalism.
 In regards to the cause of the price increase, Sharp said, "(President Biden's) canceled infrastructure projects like Keystone.
 I think we agree with folks about that (but) we would prefer they refrain from putting those stickers on the pumps.
 It's an issue for my members.
 They don’t like it."

+Trump parody stickers

+After an increase in the prices of groceries at the beginning of the second Trump administration, people have placed parody stickers in grocery stores with a photo of Trump pointing and the caption "I Did That!".
+People have also placed such stickers on grocery store shelves to credit Trump with the recent increase in egg prices.